Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/watch_watch_diff.md

     #...
 ```

-The T in above code is the data type in `oneflow.typing`.
+The T in the code above is the data type in `oneflow.typing`.
 Like  `oneflow.typing.Numpy`.
-More details please refer to [The definition and call of job function](job_function_define_call.md)
+Please refer to [The definition and call of job function](job_function_define_call.md) for more details.

 We will use the following examples to demonstrate how to use  `watch` and `watch_diff`.

 ## Use watch to obtain the data when running

-The following is an example too demonstrate how to use `oneflow.watch` to obtain the data from middle layer in OneFlow.
+The following is an example to demonstrate how to use `oneflow.watch` to obtain the data from middle layer in OneFlow.
 ```python
 # test_watch.py
 import numpy as np